nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Example 3:**
 `help i/Milk i don't know what to do `
 **How the command is processed:**
-In this case, `help` is a command which does not take in amy parameter.
+In this case, `help` is a command which does not take in any parameter.
 Hence, the situation is unexpected prefix(es) entered for commands which do not take in any parameter.
 Thus, tCheck will ignore all words come after the command word `help` and the command will be processed in the same way as `help`.

 --------------------------------------------------------------------------------------------------------------------